 The main barrier is entry.
 Places are extraordinarily competitive.
 Beyond that, the experience is exceptional.

 Yes.
 The school was graded Outstanding in all areas by Ofsted in April 2025: Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, and Early Years Provision.
-Results place it in the top 1% of primary schools nationally for achievement at greater depth in reading, writing and mathematics.
-It ranks 23rd in England (FindMySchool ranking) and 1st in Merton.
-The school was ranked 13th best in England by The Times/Sunday Times in 2025 and named one of the top 10 schools in London by The Telegraph.
+Results remain very strong, with the school ranked 62nd in England out of 14,978 for academic primary outcomes and 2nd in Merton.

 Very competitive.
-In 2024, the school received 201 applications for 28 Reception places — a ratio of 7.18 applications per place, making it one of the most oversubscribed state primaries in Merton.
-The last distance offered was 1.162 miles.
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+The school is one of Merton's more oversubscribed state primaries.
+Distance outcomes vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families should verify current eligibility through Merton Local Authority's admissions website.

 Exceptional.
-In 2024, 91% of pupils met the expected standard in reading, writing and mathematics combined (England average: 62%).
-Scaled scores exceed national averages: Reading 112, Mathematics 112, Grammar/Punctuation/Spelling 116 (England average 100 for all).
-At the higher standard (greater depth), 58% of pupils achieved the top level — placing the school in the top 1% nationally for this metric.
+In the 2025 dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined.
+Scaled scores are high: Reading 112, Mathematics 112, Grammar/Punctuation/Spelling 115.
+At the higher standard (greater depth), 30% of pupils achieved the top level.

 Music is central.
 All pupils receive weekly whole-class music lessons covering diverse genres and cultures.
 Children can learn guitar, piano or drums during school time with Merton Music Foundation specialists.
 Performance opportunities include Christmas concerts, a spring-term Production Club (whole-school production), an annual talent show, and participation in the Merton Music Foundation concert at the Royal Albert Hall.
 The school also takes pupils to see professional performances including pantomime at Wimbledon Theatre and the 'Blues & Roots' concert.